 Firstly, peel the skin, remove the seeds if any, and grate lauki using a medium-sized blade.

-Then clean the Instant pot thoroughly – the steel pot, lid, and sealing ring.
-If you have an extra sealing ring for sweet foods, use it else, milk may curdle.
+Then clean the Instant Pot thoroughly - the steel pot, lid, and sealing ring.
+If you have an extra sealing ring for sweet foods, use it; otherwise, milk may curdle.

 Press SAUTE button on Instant Pot.
 Add ghee into the pot, once hot, add the grated lauki, and saute for 2-3 minutes until the raw smell disappears.